 By: Tori Berube, MFF Marketing & Outreach

-Would you like to learn more?
-Standards of Financial Literacy (SFL), MFF’s signature program, provides the necessary foundation for future learning.
-This online, six-module, self-paced program supports the concept of personal financial freedom by giving participants of all ages the insight to set goals, track net worth and apply acquired knowledge.
+Standards of Financial Literacy (SFL), MFF’s signature program, supports the concept of personal financial freedom by giving participants of all ages the insight to set goals, track net worth and apply acquired knowledge.
 This online, self-paced program is ideal for individuals and groups alike.